Medical questions & health advice by licensed doctors

-"What makes a pregnant woman have discharge?
+"What makes a pregnant woman have discharge?"

 I'm in my second trimester, 32 years old, and this morning I started having dark brown discharge with some tiny clots in it.
 I'm going to see my doctor today, but how worried should I be?
 What kind of problem is this?

 First, because it is important to exclude the possibility that you might be bleeding.
 The fact that you are seeing things in the discharge that looks like clots means that this possibility definitely needs to be investigated.
 Bleeding in pregnancy can occur for several reasons, including when the placenta separates from the uterus (placental abruption) or when it lies to close to the opening of the cervix (placenta previa).
 Any bleeding can endanger the growing fetus.
 Other concerning signs can include a sudden gush of liquid from the vagina, strong rhythmic contractions, or if you stopping feeling the baby move around periodically.
 Another source of dark brown vaginal drainage that can look like blood is a vaginal infection, called bacterial vaginosis, or a sexually transmitted disease such as gonorrhea or trichomonas.
 These infections can cause premature labor and infections in the baby and so need to be treated.
 Either way, it sounds like you are making the right move by going to see your doctor asap.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.